ajy0127/cATO_dashboard_aws/docs/grafana-guide.md

    - Exporting to PDF for inclusion in audit reports
    - Setting up email reports for executives and auditors

-Pro tip: Before important audit meetings, always check your dashboard access by opening an incognito browser window and logging in as a viewer.
-I've had too many "let me just share my screen instead" moments in my compliance career!
+**Best Practice**: Before important audit meetings, check your dashboard access by opening an incognito browser window and logging in as a viewer to ensure everything displays correctly.

 ## Taking It Further: Automating with Python

-Want to really impress your audit team?
-Here's how to update your Lambda function to automatically add annotations to your dashboard when new findings are processed:
+Enhance your compliance dashboard by automatically adding annotations when new findings are processed:

 ```python
 def update_grafana_dashboard(findings_count):